-Offense: (28) Lewd behavior sexual behavior or conduct that is considered crude and offensive.
+Offense: (28) Lewd sexual behavior

 K-5 students • • • •

 6-12 students • • • •

-LEVEL 1 LEV EL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place appropriate when e in the classroom ior but the atinued to the learning of Level 3: Short Term Suspension - may be appropriate when inter and supports have been place but the behavior escalating (repeated of more serious offenses) Term Sus appropria appropria behavior is safety and ffenses or in the sch Request for Long uspension - may be riate when student's or seriously affects the and welfare of others chool INAPPROPRIATE OR DIS BEHAVIOR SRUPTIVE LEVEL 1 LEVEL 2 VEL 3 LEVEL 4 Offense: (27) Mental/Physical Any mental/physical condition welfare, and/or morals of students s and/or oth ners.
-All Students (K-12) • • • Unauthorized use of a cam-p and/or video recording and/o and/or in violation of privacy r sending images while in school, on s chool property, in a dis F K-5 students 6-12 students • o 12 statems • • Offense: (25) Trespassing on any school pr operty or school f function at any time or while suspended from n school.
-All Students (K-12) • • • Offense: (24) Driving recklessly, speeding, failure to follow school crossing guard's or traffic directives on school grounds, or parking in unauthorized areas.
-All Students (K-12) • • •

-Offense: (23) Leaving campu us without authori zation.
+LEVEL 1 LEVEL 1 LEV LEVEL 3 LEVEL 4 Support and Student appropriate when n supports have e in the classroom rior but the attinued to t the learning of Level 3: Short Term Suspension - may be appropriate when inter and supports have been place but the behavior escalating (repeated of more serious offenses) n put in is Term Sus appropria behavior Request for Long spension - may be ste when student's seriously affects the d welfare of others ool INAPPROPRIATE OR DIS BEHAVIOR SRUPTIVE LEVEL 1 LEVEL 2 VEL 3 LEVEL 4 Offense: (27) Mental/Physical Condition welfare, and/or morals of students s and/or oth ers.
+All Students (K-12) • • • and/or video recording and/or and/or in violation of privacy K-5 students • 6-12 students • • • • Offense: (25) Trespassing on any school property or school function at any time or while suspended from school.
+All Students (K-12) Offense: (24) Driving recklessly, speeding, failure to follow school crossing guard's or traffic directives on school grounds, or parking in unauthorized areas.
+All Students (K-12) • • • Offense: (23) Leaving campus without authorization.
 All Students (K-12) • •

-LEVEL 1 LEV TEL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place Level 2: Administration - may be appropriate when supports have been put in place in the classroom to address behavior but the behavior has continued to negatively affect the learning of the student and others Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses or more serious offenses) Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school INAPPROPRIATE OR D ICD I IDTINE LEVEL LEVEL I IO VEL LEVEL to address behave the student and interventions have not been put in place to address behave the student and of t tinued to the learning of and supports have been put in place but the behavior is escalating (repeated offenses or more serious offenses) behavior seriously affects the safety and welfare of others in the school INAPPROPRIATE OR DI BEHAVIOR SRUPTIVE LEVEL LEVEL 2 VEL LEVEL 4 Offense: (22) Forgery or fra ud • · All Students (K-12) • • • • Offense: (21) Criminal offer Committing any criminal off All Students (K-12) r, felony, etc.). • • Offense: (20) Any violent ac against a teacher, staff memb described in this code.
-All Students (K-12) other student or per son in the school, on sc hool prope rty, or at a school function as Offense: (19) Use, Possession Ullegally using or possessing other personal space; selling alcohol on school property, including having such substance on a person n or in a loo cker, vehicle, or
+LEVEL 1 LEV EL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place appropriate when n supports have e in the classroom ior but the attinued to Level 3: Short Term Suspension - may be appropriate when inter- and supports have been place but the behavior escalating (repeated of more serious offenses) put in is fenses or Term Sus appropria behavior Request for Long pension - may be te when student's seriously affects the I welfare of others ool IN A DOD ODDIATE OD DI T 103/101 T ION/IOT T 103 T 1537151

+BEHAVIOR DISRUPTIVE LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4

+Offense: (22) Forgery or f raud

+All Students (K-12) • • • •

 All Students (K-12) • •

+All Students (K-12) • •

+- 4

+OPP (20) A 11 (other student or pers son in the school, on sch nool property, or at a school function a

+against a teacher, staff men moor, commuctors, an

+Offense: (20) Any violent against a teacher, staff mer described in this code.
+All Students (K-12) moet, contractors, and • •

+Illegally using or possessing alcohol on school property, including having such substance on a person or in a locker, vehicle, or other personal space; selling or distributing alcohol on school property; or finding alcohol on school property that is not in the possession of any person and not reporting it to a teacher or administrator.
+All Students (K-12)